 I’ve met hundreds of disabled ECT recipients and read thousands of personal accounts.
 Not one consented to follow disability-related issues:

 - Domestic abuse

 - Sexual violence

-- Incarceration with a potential of coerced or forced ECT
+- Incarceration with the potential of coerced or forced ECT

 - Death secondary to forced treatment